-Healthy Celebrations and Events and their families

-Providing better snacks and meals for children, youth
+Healthy Celebrations and Events Providing better snacks and meals for

 Many celebrations and gatherings take place in youth organizations-from holiday celebrations to family nights.
 Along with the fun, usually comes food.
 One celebration alone can include pizza, sugary drinks, cake and ice cream.
 So what's the harm?